15-minute read (plus 1-minute supplementary case study)

 Despite no evidence and glaring inconsistencies in her accounts, ACC "experts" accepted the sexual abuse diagnosis and paid out $37,000 over sixteen years.
 Over time Andrea’s guilt compounded and her self-worth deteriorated as therapy focussed on getting her to accept that her father was a paedophile.
 The reality was Andrea loved her father and his love and support for her was unconditional.
 She regretted ever making this allegation and on many occasions she attempted to retract it, but this was seen as her believing she was the perpetrator and not the victim, in a Kafkaesque debate.

-Confirmation bias prevailed and the hole Andrea had initially dug only got deeper, with her mental health deteriorating further.
+A massive confirmation bias prevailed and the hole Andrea had initially dug only got deeper, with her mental health deteriorating further.
 She stopped ACC payment after a year due to compounding guilt and loss of self worth, but free ACC counselling and therapy continued for sixteen years.
 The family were falsely seen as dysfunctional and kept at arm’s length, with any input or history regarding their daughter ignored.
 Family members were never aware of this allegation, despite ongoing contact with Andrea, and to protect them she astutely deflected any questions relating to her care.
 ACC’s and Mental Health’s strict privacy policies enabled this, and acted as a "circuit-breaker" between reality and the increasingly improbable tales.

 Sixteen years of a confirmation bias and extreme gullibility cost the country $37,000.
 Andrea was left with irreparable psychological damage and a loving family was traumatised, with no redress or accountability.